nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-5/index.md

 ## Higher Level Languages

-Of course, shifting to C is somewhat of a pyrrhic victory, so the temptation is still there to try to compile a [minimal Forth](https://gist.github.com/lbruder/10007431) or [minimal LISP](https://carld.github.io/2017/06/20/lisp-in-less-than-200-lines-of-c.html) or similar.
+Of course, shifting to C isn't necessarily going far enough, so the temptation is still there to try to compile a [minimal Forth](https://gist.github.com/lbruder/10007431) or [minimal LISP](https://carld.github.io/2017/06/20/lisp-in-less-than-200-lines-of-c.html) or similar.